 “People want somewhere where they can congregate and socialise in a work sense and collaborate.
 You’re not going to come into the office to work behind your desk in an office with the door shut.”
 Psychology professor Cary Cooper adds that not all companies permitting home working are motivated by altruism – they know staff are working longer hours and they can reduce their office space, saving a fortune.

-The Great Exhaustion.
+From McKinsey: The Great Exhaustion.